ezwang8/sms_spam_detector/README.md

 ## Summary

-- The application successfully classifies SMS messages as "spam" or "not spam" using a trained SVC model.
+- The spam detecting app successfully classified SMS messages as "spam" or "not spam" with the trained SVC model.
-- Gradio provides an easy-to-use interface for testing the model in real time.
+- Gradio was able to provide an easy-to-use interface for testing the model in real time.
-- The app can be further enhanced by deploying it online or integrating more advanced natural language processing techniques.
+- The program can be further improved upon by placing it online or adding more advanced natural language processing techniques.